WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 ## FAXED THE PRIOR MSG TO NY SUPREME COURTS, CIVIL BRANCH.
 https://faxzero.com/status/31316917/6b34c3ad9620003256df358c638765fc2ae387cc
+	*** 	***	***
+Your fax (ID: #31316917) to VARIOUS at 212-401-9146
+	has been delivered successfully at 12:12 AM
+	Eastern Daylight Time on June 26th, 2022
+	[ 50074 EAST ++ ]

+The content of your fax included 1 page of coversheet with your text and 3 pages of attached documents.

+Be sure to follow up with the recipient to make sure that the fax is legible and is delivered to the right person in the office.
+Thank you for using FaxZero.com

 # CASE FILE INFORMATION DISTRIBUTED - BY AND BETWEEN ALL RELEVANT PARTIES
 *** FDIC-01413744, LOCATION 1